Kids stuff: an essential guide to crabbing

 How to do it

-- Drop your line in the water and wait.
-We said wait.
+Drop your line in the water and wait.
 The Shore Crab, the most common in Cornwall, needs a little coaxing.
 About 5 minutes should do it.

-- After you’ve observed their quirky antics, carefully place them back into the water.
-They are not edible so please don’t try them on the barbeque, let them go back home.
+After you’ve observed their quirky antics, carefully place them back into the water.
+They are not edible so please let them go back home.

-- When you have finished, please take everything away with you.
-Do not let any plastic bags etc to fall into the water.
+When you have finished, please take everything away with you.
+Do not let any plastic bags etc fall into the water.

 Did you know?

 The Shore Crab grows to about 3 inches and is an opportunist scavenger.
-Because of its tolerance to fresh water can be found high up in river estuaries.
+Because of their tolerance to fresh water, they can be found high up in river estuaries.
 It usually feeds on molluscs but also loves any dead matter on the shore, that’s why bacon is a real treat!
 After mating, Shore Crabs produce nearly 200,000 eggs which the female carries on her legs until they hatch.